Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # navigation problem when ip is like this i cant move to toher menu http://127.0.0.1:8000/users/create but when its http://127.0.0.1:8000/users i can go other side so maybe something to do with navigation fix that

+# the brand image is broken agian i think its becase of the quality yhe higher px it has the most likely it will not appear